Destinations

 Kanba no Taki in Maniwa City is one of the tallest in Western Japan - stretching 110 meters high and 20 meters wide.
 It is in the top 100 waterfalls in Japan.

-Be careful because the monkeys are wild animals and therefore should be treated with respect and not played with.
+Be careful - the monkeys are wild animals and therefore should be treated with respect and not played with.

 Price: 300 yen admission fee.